Blastomyces dermatitidis

 1. INTRODUCTION

 B. dermatitidis reproduces in tissues by budding and the typical bud is characterized by its large size, attachment to the parent cell by a persistent wall.
-The persistence of the bud attachment and the tendency of the parent cell to continue budding often results in a small clusters of cells with an additional bud arising from the parent cell, near the point of attachment of the first bud.
+The persistence of the bud attachment and the tendency of the parent cell to continue budding often results in small clusters of cells with an additional bud arising from the parent cell, near the point of attachment of the first bud.
 Multiple budding therefore, is found in Blastomyces dermatitidis.
 The cells of B. dermatitidis are multinucleate, but those of H. capsulatum and Cryptococcus neoformans are uninucleate.

-1.1 Cultural characteristics
+1.1 Cultural Characteristics

-On enriched media at 370C, B. dermatitidis grows as yeast with colonies that are folded, pasty and moist.
-Yeast in vitro is thick walled and spherical, they produce single bud with a characteridtically broad base of attachment between the bud and the parent cell.
+Conidia are smooth walled, spherical or oval, measuring 2-10 µm.
+They are borne on lateral, slender or cylindrical conidiophores or terminally on hyphal branches.
+On enriched media at 37°C, B. dermatitidis grows as yeast with colonies that are folded, pasty and moist.
+Yeast in vitro is thick walled and spherical, they produce single bud with a characteristically broad base of attachment between the bud and the parent cell.

 2. EPIDEMIOLOGY

 Benign respiratory clinical forms of blastomycosis may occur, but their frequent occurrence has not yet been proved.
-Mild self-limited illness have not been diagnosed, and the evidence one might expect from intradermal testing in survey studies is obscured in occurrence without evidence of transmission to the patient’s associates.
+Mild self-limited illnesses have not been diagnosed, and the evidence one might expect from intradermal testing in survey studies is obscured in occurrence without evidence of transmission to the patient’s associates.

-2.1 Differential incidence
+2.1 Differential Incidence

-2.2 Geographical distribution
+2.2 Geographical Distribution

-2.3 Source of infection
+2.3 Source of Infection

-Blastomycosis is relatively common in dog and rarely other animals in endemic area(Jawetz).
-Humans are infected by inhalation of conidia from colonies of mold growing as saprobe in soil or a similar substrate; however, a few of many attempt to isolate B. dermatitidis from soil have been successful, and these have not revealed a consistent pattern of distribution or a characteristic ecological association.
+Blastomycosis is relatively common in dogs and rarely other animals in endemic areas (Jawetz).
+Humans are infected by inhalation of conidia from colonies of mold growing as saprobes in soil or similar substrates; however, few attempts to isolate B. dermatitidis from soil have been successful, and these have not revealed a consistent pattern of distribution or a characteristic ecological association.

 3. PATHOGENESIS

-The fungus initially multiplies in lung and cause pneumonia like symptoms; however, the hallmark of blastomycosis is the development of skin lesions, which arise due to hematogenous spread.
-Cell mediated immunity plays an important role in eradication of agent but neutrophils also play role in containing organisms.
-The histopathological change reflects the granulomatous and pyogenic response.
-Yeast cell can remain viable within granuloma for years and can be source of reactivation later on.
+The conidia of B. dermatitidis are inhaled into the lungs, where the organisms transform into the yeast phase.
+The yeast is phagocytosed by macrophages and neutrophils (Chester’s).
+The fungus initially multiplies in the lung and causes pneumonia-like symptoms; however, the hallmark of blastomycosis is the development of skin lesions, which arise due to hematogenous spread.
+Cell-mediated immunity plays an important role in the eradication of the agent, but neutrophils also play a role in containing organisms.
+The histopathological changes reflect the granulomatous and pyogenic response.
+Yeast cells can remain viable within granulomas for years and can be a source of reactivation later on.

 4. CLINICAL MANIFESTATION